outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - this is different from basic testing, which is where a function is applied and the output is checked against an expected value, bc it involves testing for validity/consistency in a system context where the change is being applied

   - add to science
+    - autoantibodies as possible reaction to 'not having any actual pathogens to attack so they start attacking the immune system components which are just nearby or easier to attack than pathogens or have structural damage that disrupts their immune functionality'
     - what alternate inputs have the outputs of useful structures that have antitumor or antimicrobial activity
       - what can produce components (enzymes/antibodies/t-cells), functions, or attribute states that eat cancer cells ('adapting to mct oil')
       - what combinations of structures are particular useful in general or specifically against a particular pathogen/condition